urlicht/TotalVariationImageFiltering.jl/docs/src/rof-solver.md

 Dimensions with size `1` do not contribute to the bound.

+The solver checks this at runtime and throws an error if violated.

 ## Stopping Rule

 Convergence is checked every `check_every` iterations using: